nf-core/viralrecon/docs/output.md

 * `variants/bowtie2/samtools_stats/`
   * SAMtools `<SAMPLE>.<SUFFIX>.flagstat`, `<SAMPLE>.<SUFFIX>.idxstats` and `<SAMPLE>.<SUFFIX>.stats` files generated from the duplicate marked alignment files.
 * `variants/bowtie2/picard_metrics/`
-  * `<SAMPLE>.<SUFFIX>..MarkDuplicates.metrics.txt`: Metrics file from MarkDuplicates.
+  * `<SAMPLE>.<SUFFIX>.MarkDuplicates.metrics.txt`: Metrics file from MarkDuplicates.

 ### picard CollectMultipleMetrics

 [picard-tools](https://broadinstitute.github.io/picard/command-line-overview.html) is a set of command-line tools for manipulating high-throughput sequencing data.
 We use picard-tools in this pipeline to obtain mapping and coverage metrics.

-If `--protocol amplicon` is set then these metrics will be obtained from the iVar trimmed alignments as opposed to the original Bowtie 2 alignments.
+The value of `<SUFFIX>` in the output files below will depend on the preceeding steps that were run in the pipeline.
+If `--protocol amplicon` is specified then this process will be run on the iVar trimmed alignments and the value of `<SUFFIX>` will be `trim.mkD`.
+However, if `--protocol metagenomic` then the process will be run on the alignments obtained directly from Bowtie 2 and the value of `<SUFFIX>` will be `mkD`; where `mkD` is an abbreviation for MarkDuplicates.

 **Output files:**

-* `variants/<bowtie2/ivar>/picard_metrics/`
+* `variants/bowtie2/picard_metrics/`
-  Alignment QC files from picard CollectMultipleMetrics and the metrics file from CollectWgsMetrics in `*_metrics` text format and plotted in `*.pdf` format.
+  * `<SAMPLE>.<SUFFIX>.CollectMultipleMetrics.*`: Alignment QC files from picard CollectMultipleMetrics in `*_metrics` textual format and plotted in `*.pdf` format.
+  * `<SAMPLE>.<SUFFIX>.CollectWgsMetrics.coverage_metrics`: Coverage metrics file from CollectWgsMetrics.

 <p align="center">
   <img width="600" src="images/mqc_picard_insert_size_plot.png" alt="MultiQC - Picard insert size plot"/>